alreich/abstract_algebra/docs/guide.rst

      [5, 2, 5, 2, 5, 2]]

-Since the element in the 0,1 position of the table is 3:
+Since the element in the 0,1 position of the table is 3, it follows that, :math:`a \circ b = d`:

-‘a’ \* ‘b’ = ‘d’

 .. code:: ipython3